lucyharlow/tutor/experience.md

 ### Music

 I'm an accomplished musician, having worked professionally for many years as a pianist, organist, and singer.
 I also play the violin and guitar.
 As a music teacher, I have successfully prepared students aged 8-18 for ABRSM exams in music theory and piano performance.
+I have spent a lot of time mentoring talented young instrumentalists through my work as a piano accompanist for various organisations.

 I have many years' experience directing choirs for children and adults, and teaching the fundamentals of singing and theory.

 ### Other